corda/corda-docs-portal/content/en/platform/corda/5.0/application-networks/creating/notaries.md

 ## Generate a Notary Key Pair

 {{< note >}}
 This step is only necessary if you are onboarding a member as a notary.
-When onboarding a notary, you need to use the notary CPK to build a notary CPI.
 {{< /note >}}

 Generate notary keys in a similar way as done for other key types.
 First, create a HSM, then generate the key and store the ID: